 This evidence-based early intervention curriculum for children with cochlear implants was built on the belief that within every parent is the capacity to help his or her child reach their listening and talking potential.
 The 10-module curriculum incorporates education, behavioral strategies, and the cutting edge technology of the Language Environment Analysis (LENA) word pedometer.
 Built on a foundation of the science of behavior change, ASPIRE aims to transform knowledge into action through video modeling, "linguistic feedback," and goal setting.
 As part of the video modeling component, both the therapist and the parent video themselves implementing newly discussed strategies.
 The video is then reviewed for immediate and constructive feedback.
-The "linguistic feedback" from weekly LENA recordings allows parents to "see" the language environment they provide their child.
+The "linguistic feedback"

+from weekly LENA recordings allows parents to "see" the language environment they provide their child.
 The resulting data gives concrete feedback and informs future goal setting.
-Currently in the piloting stage, Project ASPIRE represents a 6-year iterative process during which extensive formative testing was done, as well as an exhaustive review by a diverse team of professionals.
-Project ASPIRE is currently funded by a Department of Education/Institute of Education Sciences grant.
-For more information, contact Beth Suskind at bsuskind@surgery.bsd.uchicago.edu.
+Project ASPIRE represents more than 6 years of an iterative process during which extensive formative testing was done, including an exhaustive review by a diverse team of professionals.
+See also, Thirty Million Words®, a related initiative that helps parents of typically hearing children enhance their home language environment to optimize brain development and enhance learning.